 In October 2019, the Government announced that we are to receive funding to rebuild a new hospital in Harlow for our patients, community and people.

 The details around the funding and the timeframe are currently being finalised and we are completing our business case for the new hospital.
 We are continuing to develop the essential business case plans to take this amazing change forward.

-We will meet and achieve our performance targets, covering national and local operational, quality and workforce indicators.
+- Our performance – we will meet and achieve our performance targets, covering national and local operational, quality and workforce indicators

 Vision and values